smarter-sh/community/contributors/guide/style-guide.md

 - When linking within the same directory, use a relative link.
 - When linking to a document outside of the current directory, use the absolute path from the root of the repository.
-- When linking to a file in another Kubernetes github repository, use the `k8s.io` url shortener.
+- When linking to a file in another Smarter github repository, use the `k8s.io` url shortener.
   - git.k8s.io -> github.com/kubernetes
   - sigs.k8s.io -> github.com/kubernetes-sigs